Does a Guru or the Enlightened one feel sadness? Do they actually fall sick?

 But an unwise one will blow up the experience of heat/cold/etc. and crib and complain and become miserable in his mind and spreads the misery around.
 This is suffering.
 The mind creates the suffering, not the external agent of heat/cold.
 The unwise one is lost in the experiences of the mind and increases his own suffering.

-How does an Enlightened or a Guru take pain?
+How does an Enlightened One take pain?

 The wise one learns to disassociate from the pain regarding it as “of the body” or “of the mind” and therefore he does not suffer.
 It can be called the “Ultimate maturing of the intellect”.